What To Do When You Have Doubts About Your College Degree

 Tap into resources like Coursera or Udemy if you'd like to try your hand at new subjects or improve skills gained during your undergraduate education.
 Who knows, you could stumble upon something you're really passionate about or re-ignite a dull flame by pursuing additional education.

 Stop Overthinking It

-If you let the perplexities that follow post graduation get to you, they can stifle your job search or lead you to miss out on a great career opportunity.
-So stop overthinking your degree and start getting your foot in the door.
+If you let the perplexities that follow graduation get to you, they can stifle your job search or lead you to miss out on a great career opportunity.
+So, stop overthinking your degree and start getting your foot in the door.